-The pine (Pinus species) is one of the most important groups of plants called conifers.
+Pine trees (Pinus species) are one of the most important groups of plants.
+These trees are called conifers because they have needles, cones, and are typically evergreen.
 There are many different species, each having its own physical characteristics and cultural requirements.
-Identifying features of different species include cone size and shape, and the number of long, slender needles in each bundle.
-Generally, pines are more adaptable to Southern climate conditions than spruces and firs.
+Identifying features of different species include cone size and shape, bark characteristics, and the number of long, slender needles in each bundle (which is called fascicle).
+Generally, pines are more adaptable to southern climate and soil conditions than spruces and firs.

 General Information on Pines

-Mature Height/Spread: The height and spread varies depending on the species.
-Sizes of mature trees range from 4 feet (dwarf forms of mugo pine) to 100 feet (white pine).
+Mature Height/Spread: The height and spread vary depending on the species.
+Sizes of mature trees range from 4 feet (dwarf forms of mugo pine) to over 150 feet (white pine).

 Growth Rate: Growth rate varies depending on the species.
-White pine grows faster than other pine species at 8 to 12 inches per year.
+In South Carolina, several native pine species can grow over 2 feet per year.

-Landscape Use: Pines can be used for windbreaks, accent trees or even foundation plantings.
-They are important not only for their ornamental value in the landscape but also for their commercial value (lumber, Christmas trees, turpentine).
+Landscape Use: Pines can be used for windbreaks, accent trees, or even foundation plantings.
+They are important not only for their ornamental value in the landscape but also for wildlife (many animals eat the seeds and use the trees for nesting) and commercial value (lumber, Christmas trees, turpentine).

 Many problems associated with growing pines can be avoided by carefully preparing a proper planting site.
 Refer to fact sheet HGIC 1001, Planting Trees Correctly.
-In general, pine trees grow best in well-drained, fertile soils, but a few species are adaptable to less favorable conditions.
+In general, pine trees grow best in well-drained, fertile soil, but a few species are adaptable to less favorable conditions.
 Pines should be transplanted with plenty of soil around the roots.
-Large species are often difficult to transplant because of the deep tap root.
+Large species are often difficult to transplant because of the deep taproot.
 Pruning pines is usually unnecessary, except to remove dead or broken branches.

 Mulching around old and new pine trees is beneficial since it reduces water stress and weeds.
 For more information on mulching and mulch materials, refer to HGIC 1604, Mulch.

-When fertilizing newly planted trees, use slow- release fertilizers.
-Care should be taken if quick- release fertilizers are used since roots of young trees are sensitive to overfertilizing.
+When fertilizing newly planted trees, use slow-release fertilizers.
+Care should be taken if quick-release fertilizers are used since the roots of young trees are sensitive to overfertilizing.
 During the second and subsequent years, 2 to 4 pounds of 10-10-10 fertilizer should be applied for every 100 square feet of bed area.
 For larger trees in open areas, about 2 pounds of 10-10-10 fertilizer can be applied for each inch of trunk diameter of the tree.

 Problems: Pines planted around homes can develop several problems.
 One of the most serious problems is fusiform rust.
 This fungal disease causes weak places in the trunk, making the tree more likely to break in windstorms.
 Fusiform swellings look like indentations on the trunk.
 Sometimes a boring insect gets in these indentations.
 As it bores, pine pitch, a sticky material, oozes out.
 Usually, it is best to remove trees with fusiform rust.

 Pines also have several insect problems.
 The most serious is the pine bark beetle, which usually invades weakened trees or those stressed by drought.
-For more information on this insect, refer to EIIS/TO-4, Pine Bark Beetles.
+For more information on this insect, refer to HGIC 2020, Common Pine Bark Beetles In Urban Settings: Identification and Treatment of These Species.

-Ornamental Features: The dark green needles are more than a foot long in youth (called the grass stage), and are replaced by 9-inch needles when mature.
+Ornamental Features: The dark green needles (3 per fascicle) are more than a foot long in young pines (called the grass stage) and are replaced by 9-inch needles when mature.
 The cones are 6 to 10 inches long and a dull brown.
 Young plants look like fountains of grass.

 Landscape Use: Longleaf pine grows best on well-drained, sandy, acidic soils that are low in organic matter.

 Problems: Longleaf pine is less susceptible than other Southern pines to bark beetles and other insect pests.
-Fusiform rust is not a serious problem.
-This species is not tolerant of high winds and drought.
+Fusiform rust is not a serious problem, though longleaf pine is susceptible to pitch canker.
+This species is more tolerant of high winds and drought than other southern pines.

 Mature Height: Loblolly pine (Pinus taeda) will grow to 90 feet, usually smaller under landscape conditions (40 to 50 feet).